 Here are two different types of carriers of which I will get to the pros and cons of in a sec.

 Rabbits take a leak whenever they feel like it.
 They are not like dogs where they will hold it and wait to go outside.
-So if your rabbit is on a flat bottomed cage or carrier they are going to get covered in their own waste.
+So if your rabbit is on a flat bottomed cage or

 And when you are traveling there are not many good places to stop and clean up the mess.
 So you will want to When it comes to showing we don’t want to see any stains and certainly not any fecal matter on them to show.

 This first rabbit carrier you can see here is the type I use in my rabbitry and you will see if you get into rabbit showing.